DETAILED ACTION

 The motivation would have been for preconfigured mapping from base station (paragraph 176).

 Regarding claim 2, all limitations of claim 1 are disclosed above.
-Hwang further teaches the base station is configured for receiving, using the antenna arrangement and from the plurality of apparatus of the group of apparatus a feedback information indicating the connectivity information indicating the connectivity as a reception quality of a first multicast signal of the plurality of multicast signals and for adapting a transmission characteristic for transmitting with a wireless interface a second multicast signal of the plurality of multicast signals based on the plurality of feedback information; wherein the base station is configured for deriving the distribution function from the connectivity information (figures 2 and 6; paragraphs 47-52; 113-127).
+Hwang further teaches the base station is configured for receiving, using the antenna arrangement and from the plurality of apparatus of the group of apparatus a feedback information indicating the connectivity information indicating the connectivity as a reception quality of a first multicast signal of the plurality of multicast signals and for adapting a transmission characteristic for transmitting with a wireless interface a second multicast signal of the plurality of multicast signals based on the plurality of feedback information; wherein the calculation unit is configured for deriving the statistical distribution function from the connectivity information (figures 2 and 6; paragraphs 47-52; 113-127).

 Claim(s) 25 and 29 is/are rejected under 35 U.S.C.
 103 as being unpatentable over Hwang et al. (US Pub.
 No. 2010/0246429) in view of Liu et al. (US Pub.
 No. 2019/0223176).